AhmedSadek60/AsuMathLabG19/README.md

 ## Environment
-coded with c++ and compiled with g++. working on linux os, tested on ubuntu 16.04 LTS
+coded with c++ and compiled with g++. works on linux os, tested on ubuntu 16.04 LTS

 ## Project phases
 - [x] creating the C/C++ matrix class, and support basic operations